-For many Americans, July Fourth is a day to lounge by the pool, barbecue, and watch fireworks.
+For many Americans, the Fourth of July is a day to lounge by the pool, barbecue and watch fireworks.
 But before you celebrate with a bang this year, make sure you’re prepared.

 Are you covered for fireworks damage?

-While most people know fireworks can be unsafe, many assume homeowners insurance will cover any damage they cause.
-Although this usually is true—homeowners insurance policies cover most fires—there are exceptions.
+While most people know fireworks can be unsafe, many assume homeowners insurance covers any damage they cause.
+Although this is usually true — homeowners insurance policies cover most fires — there are exceptions.

-Whether your policy covers damage tied to fireworks depends on your state laws.
+Whether your policy covers damage due to fireworks depends on your state's laws.
 It also depends on your specific circumstances.
-The best way to find out if you’re in the clear?
+What is the best way to find out if you’re in the clear?
 Check your policy or contact your agent.

 Besides talking to an agent, check your local and state laws before attempting to file a claim.
-After all, these three states ban consumer fireworks on July Fourth and beyond:
+After all, these three states ban consumer fireworks:

-According to the APA, the following states allow only wire or wood stick sparklers and similar novelty items:
+According to the American Pyrotechnics Association, the following states allow only wire or wood-stick sparklers and similar novelty items:

 Injuries caused by fireworks

-Your homeowners policy also steps in when your fireworks injure someone else.
-Specifically, the liability portion of it usually will pay that person’s medical bills as well as legal expenses.
+Your homeowners policy steps in if your fireworks injure someone else.
+The liability portion of your policy usually pays the other person’s medical bills and your legal expenses.

-Keep in mind the information above isn’t always true.
+But keep in mind that this may not always be true.
 For example, if you use fireworks illegally and they damage property or hurt someone, your insurer won’t help.
 Also, your insurer won’t pay your claim if an injury isn't accidental.

-If you light a firework on July Forth and it accidentally starts a fire in your house, your homeowners policy should cover you.
+If a firework accidentally starts a fire in your house, your homeowners policy should cover you.
 But if you intentionally cause a fire by setting off a firecracker, don’t look for insurance to come to your aid.
 This also holds true if you’re using fireworks illegally.

 And if a neighbor’s fireworks start a fire in your house?
 Your insurer likely will sue them for the loss.

-On a related note, families.com says insurance companies often look at the following when a customer files a claim for this kind of damage:
+On a related note, insurance companies often look at the following when a customer files a claim for firework damage:

 - Type of fireworks used